greatscottgadgets/luna/docs/intro.rst

     much of its feature-set is still being built.
 Consider LUNA an 'unstable' library, for the time being.*

 Welcome to the LUNA project!
-LUNA is a full toolkit for working with USB using FPGA technology; and provides gateware and software to enable USB applications.
+LUNA is a full toolkit for working with USB using FPGA technology; and provides gateware to enable USB applications.

 .. image:: images/board_readme.jpg
     :align: center